-Our sixth amended and restated memorandum of association authorizes our board of directors to issue additional ordinary shares from time to time as our board of directors shall determine, to the extent of available authorized but unissued shares.
+Our seventh amended and restated memorandum and articles of association authorizes our board of directors to issue additional ordinary shares from time to time as our board of directors shall determine, to the extent of available authorized but unissued shares.

-Our sixth amended and restated memorandum of association authorizes our board of directors to establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including:
+Our seventh amended and restated memorandum and articles of association authorizes our board of directors, subject to the Companies Act (As Revised) of the Cayman Islands and, where applicable, the rules of the New York Stock Exchange or any other stock exchange on which our ADSs or shares are listed for trading, to establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including:

-- •the designation of the series; - •the number of shares of the series; - •the dividend rights, dividend rates, conversion rights, voting rights; and - •the rights and terms of redemption and liquidation preferences.
+- the designation of the series: - the number of shares of the series; - the dividend rights, dividend rates, conversion rights, voting rights; and - the rights and terms of redemption and liquidation preferences.